QuantEcon/lecture-source-py/source/rst/linear_algebra.rst

 The two most common operators for vectors are addition and scalar multiplication, which we now describe

-As a matter of definition, when we add two vectors, we add them element by element
+As a matter of definition, when we add two vectors, we add them element-by-element

 .. math::